 Is there anything I can do to improve my semen analysis?

-If it is possible that below-normal semen measures are related to an illness or infection a few months before the semen analysis, then it is worthwhile waiting and repeating the analysis three months later as it may show an improved result.
+If it is possible that below-normal semen parameters are related to an illness or infection a few months before the semen analysis, then it is worthwhile waiting and repeating the analysis three months later as it may show an improved result.
 This is about the amount of time that sperm take to be produced.

 You may be able to have a positive effect on sperm production with lifestyle changes such as reducing smoking, drinking and recreational drugs.
 For some men, dietary changes can also have a positive effect on their semen.